 3 Church Hill

 There is very much a traditional village feel to this 4 times local CAMRA Pub of the Year, which sits between the church and village green.
-The seven regular beers listed are supplemented with a regularly changing guest beer, such as from Fullers, Hunters, Skinners, Roam Ales and Timothy Taylor's appearing regularly.
+The six regular beers listed are supplemented with a regularly changing guest beer, such as from Fullers, Hunters, Skinners, Roam Ales and Timothy Taylor's appearing regularly.
 It is named after the Royalist General, the King’s nephew, who had his headquarters nearby during the siege of Plymouth in the Civil War.
 Log fires in winter keep you warm.
 Food is only available on Tuesday – Friday lunchtimes.
 Local CAMRA City Pub Of The Year Runner Up 2017

 20 Providence Street

 A traditional community pub with a constantly changing range of upto 3 real ales.
 It is a quiet, friendly and welcoming local hostelry, located in the Greenbank area of the city.
 Beers are sourced from far and wide, with Cornish beers regularly available on one or two pumps.
 Two real ciders are also available.
 The walls are adorned with historical artefacts and pictures, with the pictures depicting soldiers from the civil war and others of WW2 aircraft (these have now been removed following the retirement of the long-standing manager, George Harvey).